-MelaFind® is a non-invasive system for assisting in the early detection of melanoma.
-The MelaFind® system in commercial use will produce a diagnostic report at the-point-of-care.
+MelaFind® is a non-invasive system to aid in the detection of early melanoma.
+The MelaFind® system in commercial use will produce a report at thepoint-of-care to aid in the diagnostic process.
 The system is comprised of a hand-held imaging device, our proprietary database of pigmented skin lesions and our lesion classifiers.
 MelaFind® employs multiple wavelengths of light to obtain data from images of suspicious lesions; and then the data are analyzed against our proprietary database of melanomas and benign lesions using our sophisticated algorithms.
-The diagnostic report will contain objective information about the lesion that may not be otherwise available, including information useful in the decision to biopsy the lesion.
-The key components of the MelaFind® system are listed below:
+The MelaFind® report will contain objective information about the lesion that may not be otherwise available, including information useful in making the decision to biopsy the lesion.
+The key components of the MelaFind® system are: